Vietnam: Crawling

 From Chau Doc we continued our journey via a minibus which

-dropped us off at a petrol station near the Can Tho.
+Can Tho.
 A mob of scooters waited for us not expecting the enormity

 of our luggage, especially Amanda’s coffin.
 I had to play chivalrous boyfriend